WebAssembly/wasmint/docs/BinaryFormat.md

 ### Local type table

-The local opcode table provides functionality to translate type indizes (integers) to the string names of the types.
+The local opcode table provides functionality to translate type indices (integers) to the string names of the types.

 The local type table starts with a uLEB128 (from now on called LT_LEN)